ianchapin/epistemic-trust-calibration/README.md

 - Trust must be scoped and revisable
 - Judgment is irreducible and should not be hidden
 - Representations are tools, not authorities
-- Overreach is a failure mode
+- Overreach is a predictable failure mode

 ---